-Another year is racing to a close.
+Another year came racing to a close.
 It’s time to do the annual agency review and hold a business planning session.
-Yes, I know... planning is such a CHORE!
-As a former agency owner myself, I remember well how tedious it could be to crunch the numbers and fret about bills, taxes and payroll.
-I also remember how exciting it was to think about coming opportunities and strategies for taking advantage of them.
+Yes, we know... planning is such a CHORE!
+We know all too well how tedious it can be to crunch the numbers and fret about bills, taxes and payroll.
+We also know how exciting it can be to think about coming opportunities and strategies for taking advantage of them.

 So, for a change, wear your strategic planning hat for your agency as well as for your clients, and consider a strategic plan for the new year.

 To plan for next year, you need to know the strength of the base that you will build on.
 Assessing your present situation will give you a good idea of what you want to do next year.
 There are a host of factors you must audit to bring your planning parameters up to speed.

 Take a hard look at your agency’s financial status.
 How is your assets-to-liabilities ratio?
 How much debt are you carrying?
 Look at profit and sales trends compared to the last few years.
 Check our ad agency numbers at a glance.

 Consider the health of each account your agency currently services, and the potential for getting more business from those accounts.
 Are client relationships strong?
 Are accounts secure, or is there potential for clients to put the account into review?
 Are you prepared to defend your service?
 Do you want to?
 Or, are there other accounts you crave to win?

 Look at your agency brand and reputation.
 Are you a leader, even “the” leader in your region or market?
 Is your brand distinctive and well known?
 Are you positioned to compete effectively with other area agencies and marketing firms?
 Do you one or more core competencies, and do those niches continue to offer opportunities for growth?

 How is your competition?
 Look for opportunities to unseat competitors and win their accounts.
 Consider how you can secure accounts that competitors may hope to take from your agency.